-In response to this alarming community crisis, Northeast Wisconsin Mental Health Connection launched Project Zero, a suicide prevention initiative supported by the Community Foundation, and conducted a local 2021 Mind Your Wellness Survey, that was designed to collect population-level data on several mental health and suicide-related indicators.
+The recommendations are based on findings from the 2021 Mind Your Wellness Survey, a local survey conducted by The Connection that was designed to collect population-level data on several mental health and suicide-related indicators.
 A total of 1,259 adults from Calumet, Outagamie and Winnebago counties took the survey during the pandemic.

 The survey results identified many risk factors that contribute to poor mental health in adults, including having an annual household income of less than $50,000, feeling isolated, spending several hours of non-work time per day on screens, and inadequate sleep.
 The resulting recommendations are organized into three themes: basic needs, access to care, and social connection.